 Solution: Optimized Digital Imaging Processing

 Today’s digital microscopes use sophisticated digital image processing that help to clearly observing surface conditions, which are otherwise difficult to observe with traditional optical microscopes (Figure 1).
-For instance, the Olympus DSX series digital microscope comes with the High Dynamic Range (HDR) function that enables optimal observation even with a low contrast image, by integrating several images captured at different exposures (Figure 2).
+For instance, the Evident DSX series digital microscope comes with the High Dynamic Range (HDR) function that enables optimal observation even with a low contrast image, by integrating several images captured at different exposures (Figure 2).

 Figure 1.
 When performing inspection with a traditional microscope, it is often impossible to image the inner pattern of the circuit board.